 Figure 6.
-Global distribution of largetooth sawfish (yellow) and areas of possible extinction (red).
-(IUCN 2013)
+Global distribution of green sawfish (yellow) and areas of possible extinction (red) (IUCN 2013b)

-Global population overview: Anecdotal information suggests that this species' Indo-West Pacific distribution has been severely impacted by anthropogenic factors in recent years.
+Global population overview: Anecdotal information suggests that this species' Indo-west Pacific distribution has been severely impacted by anthropogenic factors in recent years.
 The available catch records indicate that it is now virtually extinct in most of south-east Asia.
-Green sawfish were not recorded in fish landing site surveys of eastern Indonesia in a five year Australian Centre for International Agricultural Research (ACIAR) funded shark and ray project, despite over 200 visits to 11 markets from Jakarta to West Papua (CSIRO Marine and Atmospheric Research, unpublished data).
+Green sawfish were not recorded in comprehensive fish landing site surveys of eastern Indonesia in a six year (2001-2006) Australian Centre for International Agricultural Research (ACIAR) funded shark and ray project, visiting markets from Jakarta to West Papua (White & Dharmadi, 2007).
+Further information on the global population is available in Simpfendorfer (2013).